Harshit22/taskman/README.md

 ## Dependencies:
+0. Python (app tested on version 3.4.4)
-1. django (app tested on version 1.9)
+1. Django (app tested on version 1.9)
 2. dj-database-url (app tested on version 0.3.0)

 You can install them using pip.